 If you have watched the trilogy of Lord of the Rings, the wonderful places in the film such as Minas Tirith, Fangorn Forest, Edoras, and Hobbiton are all found in New Zealand and of course, the characters are fictional.
 No wonder why they chose this place because of its rich agricultural and untouched nature all over the country.

 This island country located southeast in the Pacific Ocean is a place that proves that the earth’s land is on the move and still on the move.
 It was believed that New Zealand was part of South America that was once included in the supercontinent Gondwana.
 National Parks in Oceania is accounted for mostly by Australia and then New Zealand.

 And after millions of years it has drifted apart the main continent and with constant motion, grew islands and mountains that we now see as one of the wonders in this country.

 Waitomo Glowworm Caves

 Visitors will never miss this natural wonder in New Zealand.
-With the sparkling lights that reflects in the waters of the cave, these glowworms which resides in the Waitomo Caves is one of the most popular must-see places in this country.
+With the sparkling lights that reflect in the waters of the cave, these glowworms which reside in the Waitomo Caves is one of the most popular must-see places in this country.